Center for Strategic Solutions & Security Services

-The Security Services Division contains the USAccess, eAuthentication, and Information Assurance and Security Branch.
+The Security Services Division comprises the USAccess, Federal Public Key Infrastructure Management Authority (FPKIMA), and Information Assurance and Security Branch.

-The USAccess program provides Homeland Security Presidential Directive 12 (HSPD-12) - compliant Personal Identity Verification (PIV) credentials as a shared service to federal civilian agencies.
-This office also manages some functions of the Identity, Credential, and Access Management program.
+The USAccess program provides Homeland Security Presidential Directive 12 (HSPD-12)-compliant Personal Identity Verification (PIV) credentials as a shared service to federal civilian agencies.

 Strategic Solutions Division

 The Strategic Solutions Division includes the Enterprise Software Branch, which is responsible for the SmartBUY software program and the Data Center Services project, and has provided support for many of GSA's cloud initiatives.

 The SmartBUY software program provides agreements or blanket purchase agreements for commonly purchased software at discounted prices.

 The Data Center Services (DCS) project identifies industry leaders in the data center market space that provide government with data center services such as sustainability, server and desktop virtualization, consolidation, and outsourcing.

 The Technology Optimization Division oversees the Cloud Computing Services Program Management Office (CCS PMO), which offers the government the following acquisition methods:

 Both the SIN and the EaaS BPAs leverage IT Schedule 70, one of the most widely used IT acquisition offerings available to federal, state, local and tribal governments.
 These acquisition methods provide government with broadly accepted cost and time savings, and aid in increasing government efficiency through rapid adoption of cloud computing technologies.